georgie-png/CMT-Flask-App/README.md

 - [ ] Update to new colour scheme
 - [ ] can you make the response/receipt pages look the same as the others? eg have the header and nav above it and in the lighter colours, bigger text and wider areas.
 - [ ] get the password page to fit in.
+- [ ] Change overview page to have kitchen names not numbers.
+- [ ] change overview divs to be rounded and more friendly.
+- [ ] start a figma for training interfaces.

 George: